Superradiant detection of microscopic optical dipolar interactions: Experimental details

-Other than the recall interference effect, the existence of multiple spin waves in the atomic ensemble is harmless to the measurement of the spin wave under control.
-This is because the dipole spin waves are all within the linear optics regime in this work and their evolutions are independent.
-However, over hours long experimental measurement time, drifts and fluctuations of the imperfect $D1$ control may lead to inconsistent redirection, shift-out, and recall of superradiant emissions.
-To suppress the inconsistency, we cyclically program the measurement sequence for various $T_{\rm i}$ measurements to be within adjacent $j=1,...,N_{\rm rep}$ spin-wave measurements which are separated by less than $1~\mu$s intervals.
-The rapid parameter scan ensures nearly identical interaction between light and the atomic sample for consistent retrieval of the relative signal magnitudes.
+For imperfect spin-wave control, the $\bar I_{\bf k}(T_{\rm i})\propto O_{{\bf k}'}(T_{\rm i})$ proportionality constant is multiplied by a recall efficiency $f<1$~\cite{He2020b}.
+The imperfect spin-wave control is prone to drifts of laser and the sample alignment conditions, leading to inconsistent recall efficiency.
+As detailed in Sec.~\ref{sec:Grp}, to suppress the inconsistency, we cyclically program the measurement sequence for various $T_{\rm i}$ measurements in adjacent $j=1,...,N_{\rm rep}$ repetitions with less than $1~\mu$s intervals.
+The rapid parameter scan ensures nearly identical conditions for both the light and the atomic samples, for consistent retrieval of the relative signal magnitudes.